bb4/bb4-optimization/README.md

 ### How to Build
 Type 'gradle build' at the root.
 This is mainly a library project, but there are several interesting test cases that can be viewed visually.
 If you want to open the source in Intellij, then first run 'gradle idea'.
+There is a simple visualization of a trivial optimization problem that can be viewed by running 'gradle run'.

 When there is a new release, versioned artifacts will be published by Barry Becker to [Sonatype](https://oss.sonatype.org).